enpaul/tox-poetry-installer/README.md

 ## Developing

-This project requires a developer to have Poetry version 1.0+ installed on their workstation, see the [installation instructions here](https://python-poetry.org/docs/#installation).
+This project requires Poetry version 1.0+ on the development workstation, see the [installation instructions here](https://python-poetry.org/docs/#installation).

+Local environment setup instructions:

 ```bash
 # Clone the repository...